armandogutierrez4802/CommandShell/README.md

 * CommandLine
   * Serves as the primary interface that classes in the composite pattern inherit from.
 Implements the execute function that subclasses must implement.
 * Executable
-  * Handles the execution of commands such as: fork, execvp, and waitpid.
+  * Handles the execution of commands such as: fork, execvp, waitpid, and exit.
 * Connector
   * *And*\
 Has two private member variables: leftChild and rightChild (Base pointers).
 And handles two commands, in which the following command is executed only if the first command (leftChild) is successfully completed.